Setting Up Identity Providers for Your Website

 Editors are required to log in to get access to Scrivito’s editing interface.
 They can authenticate using an identity provider.

-In this guide, we are going to show you how to set up identity providers and make them known to your Scrivito CMS via the Dashboard.
-Even though visitor and editor authentication are two completely different stories, setting them up is almost identical so they are both covered here.
+Even though visitor and editor authentication are two completely different stories, setting them up is almost identical, so they are both covered here.

 If the “Settings” tab of your Scrivito Dashboard doesn’t include the “Visitor Identity Providers” or “Editor Identity Provider” sections, please have them enabled by our Scrivito Support.
+The “Editor Identity Provider” section contains nothing but a button for opening the JustRelate Console.

 What are identity providers?